Polytechnic University of Marche

 Detailed information on coming as a visiting student to UNIVPM is given at the university’s English language web pages called "Becoming a student at univpm".

-Information about student life to UNIVPM can be found on the web page "Student Life".
+Information about student life at UNIVPM can be found on the web page "Student Life".

 Students usually search for their own flats on Facebook groups and on Airbnb.